 Large dogs grow to a big size in a relatively short amount of time, aging them faster and making them more susceptible to tumors that can negatively impact their health.

-The larger the dog, the shorter their expected life span.
+- The larger the dog, the shorter their expected life span.
+Large dogs typically live anywhere from 8 to 12 years of age.

 Common large breed dogs: